 It is to your advantage to remove any permit from a vehicle that is sold or no longer in use.
 Permit numbers may be used as identifiers.

-To facilitate short-term parking, coin operated parking meters are located in various areas around campus.
-A parking permit is not required while parking in metered spaces; however, meters must be paid even if a valid parking permit is on the vehicle.
-The time limits are posted on each meter.
-The meter time will not extend beyond the posted time limit, even if extra coins are fed into the meter.
+To facilitate short-term parking, short-term, timed parking spaces are located in various areas around campus.
+A parking permit is not required while parking in short-term, timed parking spaces; however, the appropriate fee must must be paid even if a valid parking permit is on the vehicle.
+Time limits are posted.

-Unless posted otherwise, parking meters are enforced 24 hours a day, seven days a week.
+Unless otherwise posted, short-term timed parking spaces are enforced 24 hours a day, seven days a week.

 Parking Safety Tips

 - Lock valuables in the trunk; don’t leave them in plain view in your vehicle.